Familial adenomatous polyposis (FAP)

 What is genetic testing?

-Genetic testing involves taking a blood sample.
-This is then sent to a special laboratory to try and find the particular fault in the gene.
-In Ireland, genetic testing is done at the National Centre for Medical Genetics at Children’s Health Ireland, Crumlin, Dublin.
+Genetic testing involves taking a blood or saliva sample.
+This is then sent to a special laboratory to try to identify a gene change.
+In Ireland, genetic testing is done at St James's Hospital, Dublin, the National Centre for Medical Genetics at Children’s Health Ireland, Crumlin, Dublin, and at other centres.
 It may be many weeks before you get the results of the tests.
 If you do need genetic testing, you will be given information and counselling before the test as well as after getting the results.

 Who can be tested?